BROADCAST OUTPUT

 How it works

 FarPlay’s latency slider lets you tune the balance between lowness of latency and cleanness of sound.
 You might tolerate some static (audio drop outs) to keep latency low so you can keep the beat when you’re making music.
-You might also want to share a higher-latency clean mix of your session with a live audience.
+You might also want to share a higher-latency, cleaner mix of your session with a live audience.
 How does FarPlay let you do both at the same time?

 FarPlay provides Broadcast Output by duplicating incoming packets of audio and sending those duplicated portions of audio into two separate jitter buffers that are maintained at the same time.
 The smaller jitter buffer provides the usual low-latency audio, possibly with occasional static, to the musician.
-The large jitter buffer provides the high-latency, but very clean, audio that is the “Broadcast Output” audio.
+The larger jitter buffer provides the high-latency audio that is the “Broadcast Output” audio, allowing Broadcast Output to be much cleaner than the audio you monitor in your headphones.